 Munster Cricket is tasked with managing, promoting and developing cricket throughout Munster in a sustainable manner.
-Specifically its remit is to:
+Specifically, its remit is to:

 Schools matches are played mainly in the urban and suburban areas of Cork and Limerick during the short summer term from after Easter to the end of May.
-For the remainder of the summer the clubs organise teams for young players, boys and girls, from the Under 9 age group.
+For the remainder of the summer, the clubs organise teams for young players, boys and girls, from the u11 age group.
 There is also a lot of social cricket between clubs, companies and loosely formed groups of enthusiastic cricketers.
 This provides opportunities not only for those that have retired from the more competitive leagues and cups but also for beginners who want to take up the sport for the first time or for those who perhaps haven’t played since school but want to get started again.
 It is a good way for people who have moved to the urban areas of Cork, Limerick, Tralee and Waterford to integrate and make friends.
 Some of the social clubs are very well organised and go on tour.

 Be informed about all that is Munster Cricket